 - Endodermis is followed by pericycle, which are a few layers of thick-walled parenchyma cells.

-- In dicots, the central pith is inconspicuous.
+- In dicots, the central pith is not distinct.

-- The xylem and phloem are distinguished by a layer of parenchymatous cells called conjunctive tissue.
+- The xylem and phloem are remarked by a layer of parenchymatous cells known as conjunctive tissue.

 During secondary growth, the cambium separates the xylem and phloem.
 Pericycle, vascular bundles and pith fuse to form stele in dicots.